Jabulani-N/holbertonschool-higher_level_programming/javascript-web_scraping/README.md

     </sumamry>
 ```
 console.log('body: ' + response.body);
 console.log('type: ' + typeof response.body)
 ```

 This gave me string, letting me know I needed to convert it to dictoinary (object)

 ```
 const objectified = JSON.parse(response.body);
 console.log('type of objectified: ' + typeof objectified)
 ```
 I've recorded this just to have an easy potential train of thought to default to in thte future

 </details>

 semistandard will prefer `exampleDict.exampleAttr` over `exampleDict['exampleAttr]`

 ## Task4

-each person has a films attribute, which contains a list of film objects. count the length of hte list, and you have how many films a char is in.
+each person has a films attribute, which contains a list of film objects. count the length of the list, and you have how many films a char is in.